Google is launching a game-streaming service, Stadia

 Google is getting into game streaming.
 The company today revealed Stadia, the evolution of its efforts to make digital, on-demand video games reliable and viable.
 And, of course, it comes with an accompanying subscription plan.
 Google dropped the news during an hour-long showcase at the Game Developers Conference in San Francisco.

 Google's plans for its streaming service bring the industry's "Netflix for games" promises to life.
 Ideally, it will allow folks to play any game on any connected device -- think Devil May Cry 5 on your iPhone, Dead Cells on your smart TV or Apex Legends on a Mac.
+Stadia will be able to stream games in 4K, 60FPS.

 However, it's also much more than that.